The New Priorities Driving Relocating Families to the Home Counties

 For news, expert commentary and invaluable property insight, subscribe to The Insider, our quarterly newsletter, here.

 The move from London to the Home Counties is a well-trodden path, and for good reason.
 With beautiful countryside, vibrant market towns and excellent schools and connectivity, the region offers balance.
-Working together, our Partners Katherine Watters and Jemma Scott combine deep local insight to help clients find their perfect place.
+Our Partner Katherine Watters shares how she helps clients to navigate this journey, turning overwhelming property searches into clear, confident decisions about where – and how – to start their next chapter.

 Leaving London has long been a rite of passage for many families.
-The search for more space, cleaner air and stronger community ties draws buyers outwards each year, tracing familiar paths along the commuter lines that fan into Surrey, Berkshire, Buckinghamshire and Oxfordshire.
+The search for more space, cleaner air and stronger community ties draws buyers outwards each year, tracing familiar paths along the commuter lines that fan into the Home Counties.
 Yet, for all the talk of good schools and train times, the success of such a move often hinges less on geography than on guidance.

 Chiddingfold, Surrey